Multi-Order Monte Carlo IMEX hierarchies for uncertainty quantification in multiscale hyperbolic systems: Introduction

 A vast body of literature is devoted to uncertainty quantification (UQ) techniques for systems governed by ODEs and PDEs.
 In recent years, this area has seen significant growth \cite{xiu2010,jin2017,pareschi2020}, largely driven by three main factors: (i) the increased availability of data due to technological advances; (ii) the rapid development of high-performance computing tools; (iii) and the construction of increasingly sophisticated numerical algorithms.
 Among the available UQ methods, Monte Carlo (MC) and Multi-Level Monte Carlo (MLMC) approaches have gained widespread popularity due to their robustness, non-intrusiveness, and suitability for parallel computing, even in high-dimensional settings \cite{caflisch1998,heinrich2001,giles2008,barth2011,menhorn2024}.
 Their non-intrusiveness is especially attractive in the context of non-linear hyperbolic systems, where intrusive methods like the stochastic Galerkin approach often compromise critical properties such as hyperbolicity and positivity of the solution \cite{pareschi2020}.

 Despite their robustness, MC methods are known for their slow convergence, which can lead to prohibitively high computational costs, particularly when each model evaluation involves the solution of a complex PDE.
 The MLMC method, initially proposed in \cite{heinrich2001} and further developed in \cite{giles2008,mishra2012,mishra2012a,sukys2013}, mitigates this drawback by combining estimators across multiple levels of mesh resolution using a telescopic sum.
-This hierarchical structure significantly reduces the computational burden compared to standard MC methods.
+This hierarchical structure significantly reduces the computational burden compared to standard MC methods, and it easily adapts to the concept of multi-fidelity methods \cite{gorodetsky2020generalized,zanoni2024improved,geraci2017multifidelity}, where different mathematical models of increasing complexity can be used to control and possibly reduce the variance, hence accelerating the convergence of MC methods.

-To further improve efficiency, several variance reduction techniques have been developed based on multi-order discretizations.
+To further improve efficiency, several variance reduction techniques have been developed based on multi-order discretizations, that provide a different approach toward multi-fidelity methods.
 These approaches aim to balance computational cost and accuracy by organizing solution hierarchies according to polynomial degree rather than mesh refinement.
 A notable example is the Multi-order Monte Carlo method introduced by Motamed and Appel\"o~\cite{motamed2018}, which employs a discontinuous Galerkin framework for UQ in hyperbolic PDEs with stochastic inputs.
 Their method constructs a polynomial hierarchy on a fixed mesh, reducing variance without the need for re-meshing.
 Another approach is the $p$-refined Monte Carlo method by Blondeel et al.~\cite{blondeel2020}, which uses polynomial refinement within Galerkin Finite Element methods to build an efficient quasi-Monte Carlo variance reduction scheme.
 This strategy has shown strong performance in engineering applications.